Programme Content and Eligibility

 There is no difference in fees for Home / EU or International students.
 A yearly increment is to be expected and will be according to inflation.

 How can my fees be paid?

 Companies or individuals can be invoiced annually or quarterly, and if you are self-funding you will need to pay the annual fee in advance.

 When will my fees need to be paid?

-Your first invoice should be around the date of your first module.
+Your first invoice should be around the date of your induction.
 You will be invoiced the sum equal to the annual / quarterly figure according to the methods you have chosen on your application form.

 Are there any scholarships available?

 There are no scholarships available for WMG Part-time Programmes.